lessleyH/Astro1_Moon/README.md

 - Learn about theories on how the moon was created
 - Walk through of the history of our moon

-## Basic Game Design lol as of May 15, 2020
+## How to play our game:
++ Download zip file from this repository
-+ How to run our game doanload and run in terminal:
++ Open your terminal and run the following comands:
 > $ pip3 install -r requirements.txt

 > $ python3 main.py

 ## User Stories